Grace Episcopal Church

 5. How about transgender and non-binary people?
 Where do they fit in?
 The same place all God’s beloved children fit in: smack dab in the center of God’s care, love and desire for health and wholeness for every single human being.

-6.What do I tell people when they say being gay is a sin and a choice?
+7.What do I tell people when they say being gay is a sin and a choice?
 Tell them that Jesus said absolutely nothing about being gay, but he said a lot of things about judging other people.
-Then tell them that while there is no consensus among scientists about the exact reasons that an individual develops a heterosexual, bisexual, gay, or lesbian orientation, there is consensus that
+Then tell them that while there is no consensus among scientists about the exact reasons that an individual develops a heterosexual, bisexual, gay, or lesbian orientation, there is consensus that sexuality is a continuum.
+So the “choice” is not to be gay, straight or somewhere in between; the “choice” is to build our own healthy relationships - and give other people the grace to build theirs.

-7. How do I respond when politicians condemn my sexuality, citing their belief in the Bible?
+8. How do I respond when politicians condemn my sexuality, citing their belief in the Bible?
 Remind them that the First Amendment protects them in believing whatever they want to about what God does or does not bless, but it also prohibits them from using those beliefs to decide who the Constitution protects or doesn’t protect.
 Tell them to stop confusing their theology with our democracy.
 And then campaign for and donate to their opponent in the next election cycle.

-8.What about those who say they need “religious freedom laws” to protect their right to discriminate against LGBTQ+ people because of their religion?
+9.What about those who say they need “religious freedom laws” to protect their right to discriminate against LGBTQ+ people because of their religion?
 They are wrong.
 The Constitution already protects their right to exercise their religion.
 It does not protect their right to impose their religion.
 Just as using the Bible to justify racial segregation was wrong in the 1960’s, using it to justify LGBTQ+ discrimination is wrong today.

-9. So I get LGBT - but I don’t understand the Q. I’ve heard it stands for “questioning” and I’ve also heard it stands for “queer.”
+10. So I get LGBT - but I don’t understand the Q. I’ve heard it stands for “questioning” and I’ve also heard it stands for “queer.”
 So which one is it?
 Both.
-Questioning means someone who is figuring out their gender identity and/ or figuring out how they want to identify their sexual orientation.
+Questioning means someone who is figuring out their gender identity and/or figuring out how they want to identify their sexual orientation.
 Queer is not specific to sexual orientation or to gender identity but is more of an umbrella term for anything that exists outside of the dominant hetero-centric narrative.
 Originally pejorative for gay, it is now being reclaimed by some gay men, lesbians, bisexual, and transgender persons as self-affirming language.

 You may also see the acronym LGBTQIA.
 The additional "IA" is added to include those who identify as intersex/ intergender and asexual.
 Some iterations of the acronym also add a "+" sign at the end, symbolizing the inclusion of all other identities.